Kathmandu Pokhara Tour

 After breakfast, spend the entire day sightseeing in the Kathmandu Valley.
 Visit Pashupatinath Temple and Bouddhanath Stupa (Temple of Buddhist).
 One of the holiest Hindu temples in the world is Pashupatinath Temple.
 Discover Boudhanath Stupa, one of Nepal’s biggest stupas.

 Take a tour of Patan’s Durbar Square, an old city.
-Visit the Durbar Square at Bhaktapur, a typical Newari town.
-Attend a cultural event that features the traditional dance and music of Nepal.
-Enjoy the tour in the Kathmandu Valley, drop off at the hotel, and overnight stay there.
+Visit Durbar Square in Bhaktapur, a typical town in Newari.
+Attend a cultural event that features Nepalese traditional dance and music.
+Enjoy the tour in the Kathmandu Valley, then drop off at the hotel and overnight there.

 05